 When a team has this commitment to each other, they become hero makers to one another.
 Each does everything in their power to see their teammates become the hero in the unfolding story and not focused on making themselves the hero.
 Each team member looks at the other with the belief that “my fruit grows on other people’s trees”—one of the favorite things my friend and Halftime author Bob Buford used to say.

 Hopefully, I’ve convinced you not to take on El Capitan on your own.
 By God’s design, we were not meant to free solo.
 Instead, we commit ourselves to Him, His mission and a team—and in that order.
 But if you still need convincing, check out ten benefits of doing work as a team from the book Teams That Thrive by Ryan T. Hartwig and Warren Bird ( I wrote the foreword for it).
 I think you’ll appreciate what they’ve uncovered.
-I’ve also included the ten benefits in Together: The Great Collaboration which will be releasing later this fall.
+I’ve also included the ten benefits in Together: The Great Collaboration and you can download the book here.

 The best organizations and teams understand the benefits of working as a team.
 It’s no wonder modern management practices, both inside and outside the church, have embraced team leadership.